maredep/machine-learning-PET_ADC-dataset/README.md

-Since, this is a project requirement from a course in SPARTA, I only display my project like this in here to avoid a complete copy of my work.
-I include the pdf format in this repository.
+To comply with the project requirements for my SPARTA course, I am presenting only a markdown version of my project here to prevent any potential issues related to direct duplication of my work.
+The comprehensive details can be found in the attached PDF file within this repository.

 # SP901 Capstone Project